Homes for Ukraine – information for sponsors

 Sponsors are encouraged to make arrangements to meet the person(s) you are sponsoring on arrival and bring them to your accommodation.

-If this is not possible, you may wish to make alternative arrangements on their behalf, as they will not know the local area and will have already experienced very challenging journeys.
+If this is not possible, you may wish to make other arrangements on their behalf, as they will not know the local area and will have already experienced very challenging journeys.

-Translink are providing free onward travel on arrival for Ukrainian arrivals on any bus or rail service including cross-border with Republic of Ireland (ROI) (so will allow travel from Dublin on Enterprise or Ulsterbus).
+Translink offers free onward travel on arrival for Ukrainian arrivals on any bus or rail service.
+This includes cross-border with Republic of Ireland (ROI) so will allow travel from Dublin on Enterprise or Ulsterbus.

 - a Ukrainian passport or Ukrainian Government issued ID